 Arshad Malik, M.D. decided to become a doctor because his parents guided him towards medicine.
 He originally wanted to be a veterinarian, but he decided to pursue gastroenterology instead because of the combination of both diagnosing patients and performing surgical procedures.

 Dr. Malik earned his medical degree in Pakistan before coming to the US to complete his internship, residency, and two fellowships: one in gastroenterology and one in hepatology (study of the liver, pancreas, gallbladder, and biliary tree).
-After completing his training, he spent some time as an Assistant Professor at the University of Arkansas Medical Center in Little Rock.
+After completing his training, he spent some time as an Assistant Professor at the University of Arkansas Medical Center in Little Rock, Arkansas.
 While there, he received a Red Sash Award from the medical students for providing excellent education.

 His specific areas of interest are acid reflux (GERD), inflammatory bowel diseases (Crohn’s disease and ulcerative colitis), irritable bowel syndrome, and hemorrhoids.
 He also treats swallowing problems, abdominal pain, rectal bleeding, gallstones, and hepatitis, as well as performing colon cancer screenings.
 He is an expert at procedures such as colonoscopy and the removal of colorectal polyps, upper endoscopy, esophageal dilation, hemorrhoid banding, Barrett’s ablation, and capsule endoscopy of the small bowel.